19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (4) Despite subsection (3) —

-(a) the Commissioner may refer all of the specified employment disputes mentioned in subsection (5)(a) or (b) for mediation by the same approved mediator; and
+(a) the Commissioner may refer all of the specified employment disputes mentioned in subsection (5)(a), (b) or (c) for mediation by the same approved mediator; and

+[Act 55 of 2018 wef 01/04/2019]

-(b) that approved mediator may conduct the mediation sessions for all of the specified employment disputes mentioned in subsection (5)(a) or (b) together at the same time and place.
+(b) that approved mediator may conduct the mediation sessions for all of the specified employment disputes mentioned in subsection (5)(a), (b) or (c) together at the same time and place.

+[Act 55 of 2018 wef 01/04/2019]

 (5) Subsection (4) applies where —

-(a) 2 or more claimants have submitted to the Commissioner mediation requests for the mediation under this Part of specified employment disputes with the same respondent, and the Commissioner is satisfied that all of those disputes are similar in nature; or
+(a) 2 or more claimants have submitted to the Commissioner mediation requests for the mediation under this Part of specified employment disputes with the same respondent, and the Commissioner is satisfied that all of those disputes are similar in nature;

+[Act 55 of 2018 wef 01/04/2019]

-(b) 2 claimants intend to lodge claims against each other, and each claimant has submitted to the Commissioner a mediation request for the mediation under this Part of that claimant’s specified employment disputes with the other claimant.
+(b) 2 claimants intend to lodge claims against each other, and each claimant has submitted to the Commissioner a mediation request for the mediation under this Part of that claimant’s specified employment disputes with the other claimant; or

+[Act 55 of 2018 wef 01/04/2019]

+(c) the same claimant has submitted to the Commissioner 2 or more mediation requests for the mediation under this Part of specified employment disputes (each concerning the recovery, under section 65 of the Employment Act (Cap.
+91), of the same salary) with different respondents.

+[Act 55 of 2018 wef 01/04/2019]

 (6) Regulations made under section 34 may provide for any matter relating to the conduct of a mediation session.